 My love of golf has always kind of driven of what I’m going to do.
 As I got into physical therapy school and my graduate studies, I really started looking at how the body moved, and a lot of that was attributed to where I went to school.

 We did an assessment of my back because I was having some back pains during the golf swing, and the instructor actually found a hip limitation that was restricting the amount that I could rotate, and creating my back pain.
 So we just did a minor tweak to the swing, and it decreased my pain and that actually improved my ball striking, and it was just a light bulb at that moment in time.
+Although my back pain is still there, the pain isn’t as intense as it once was.
+I think I’m going to do a scoliosis quiz and maybe take a look into other medical conditions to see if there are any underlying health issues I need to know about.
+It’s better to be safe than sorry!
 There’s a lot of things that could be taught to the amateur, as well as the professional golfer about how the body moves, to help prevent injury as well as improve performance.

 As I got out of school, I started looking into some of the courses; Nike had one for a while I think that’s gone.
 Titleist is known for their Titleist Performance Institute, so that’s where I started.
 I came out and just started working with patients, and I got into the golf stuff and it just kind of took off from there.

 CHICAGO GOLF REPORT:Â Â Â Â Â Â Â Â Tell me a little bit about your relationship with local instructor Jake Thurm and what it’s like working with him and some of his students.

 JEREMY SMITHÂ Â Â Â About a year and a half after that I got the opportunity to take over the golf program at our Athletico facility, the golf program was very strong for a while.
 Then it just kind of fell off the map a little bit.
 And I wanted to bring it back to its original strong sense, when Athletico was known for the place to go for golf.